-Fall is the perfect time for a stress-relief visit to the Olympic Peninsula.
-The crowds are small, the days are short (but still long enough), the air is crisp, and the colors are vibrant.
+Fall is the perfect time for a stress relief visit to the Olympic Peninsula.
+The crowds are smaller, the days are short (but still long enough), the air is crisp, and the colors are vibrant.
 Here are some tips to help you get the most out of your fall visit:

 1. Wildlife Viewing

 A healthy population of bald eagles resides beside the coastal estuaries along Highway 112.
-Follow Hwy 112 Scenic Byway to Cape Flattery at the most NW point of the contiguous United States, to find a great spot to see bald eagles, puffins, oystercatchers, phalaropes, marbled murrelets and several unique species of gulls.
+Follow Highway 112 Scenic Byway to Cape Flattery at the most NW point of the contiguous United States.
+Here you’ll find a great spot to see bald eagles, puffins, oystercatchers, phalaropes, marbled murrelets and several unique species of gulls.
 Migrating turkey vultures are of special interest in September and October.
 Scientists come to this area to count the vultures as they make their way south.

 2. The Olympic Discovery Trail

-Head out on the trail system that connects Port Townsend to La Push using railroad right-of-way, public roads and trails.
-The trail is growing as sections are completed and is being constructed as a non-motorized corridor, including equestrian use in most areas.
+Head out on the trail system that will connect Port Townsend to La Push using railroad right-of-ways, public roads and trails.
+The trail is growing as sections are completed and is being constructed as a non-motorized, accessible corridor, including equestrian use in most areas.
 Whether you are looking for a long ride, a nice day ride or a short family friendly ride, the Olympic Discovery Trail offers something for everyone, and a great way to enjoy a sparkling fall day.
-The Olympic Adventure Route west of Port Angeles around the north shore of Lake Crescent is suitable for mountain bikes, equestrians and hikers and gets LOTS of use.
+The Olympic Adventure Trail west of Port Angeles, around the north shore of Lake Crescent, is suitable for mountain bikes, equestrians and hikers and gets a lot of use.

 3. Beach Walking

-In the fall it’s hard to resist the scenic ocean shores along Olympic National Park’s 73-mile rugged, puzzle-piece coastline.
-At Kalaloch (pronounced clay-lock), 15 miles south of the Rain Forest Road on Hwy 101, there is an easily accessed, exposed sandy beach where you can experience the full exposure to the Pacific Ocean.
-The pebble beach, dramatic surf (beware of the strong undertow) and tidal pools of Beach Trail 4 leave you chock full of memories of a beach vacation well spent.
+In the fall it’s hard to resist the scenic ocean shores along Olympic National Park’s 73-mile wild and rugged coastline.
+At Kalaloch (pronounced clay-lock), 15 miles south of Rain Forest Road on Highway 101, there is an easily accessed, exposed sandy beach where you can fully experience the Pacific Ocean.
+The pebble beach, dramatic surf and tidal pools of Beach Trail 4 leave you chock full of memories of a beach vacation well spent.
 Picturesque Ruby Beach, with its meandering creek, dramatic sea stacks and drift logs, is named for its sometimes garnet-colored sandy beach.
 All winter long you can relive the memories of a warm fall day or brisk walk in the crisp air.

 4. Festivals and Events